omalovichko/CodilityLessons/README.md

 * SlalomSkiing: Given a sequence, find the longest subsequence that can be decomposed into at most three monotonic parts.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
-* RectangleBuilderGreaterArea: Count the distinct rectangle sizes, of area greater than or equal to X, that can be built out of a given set of segments.
 * DwarfsRafting: Find out how many dwarfs can fit on a raft such that it's balanced when crossing a river.
 * HilbertMaze: Find the shortest path between two fields in a Hilbert maze.
 * TreeProduct: Remove at most two edges from a tree graph to maximize the product of the components' sizes.